Lemon Pound Cake

-This turned out delightfully well, if you love lemon.
-I love lemon…this might be just a tad MUCH lemon for me, but it was still really delicious and very elegant – a perfect treat to take to someone or entertain with.
+I love lemon… and this pound cake screams lemon!
+It is delicous and quite elegant – a perfect treat to take to someone or entertain with.
 Or like me, just serve to my regular, normal, everyday family after dinner.
-Oh and please, please check out Deb’s site to look at some REALLY beautiful pictures of this cake.

 - 2 sticks unsalted butter, at room temperature

 - 4 extra-large eggs, at room temperature

 - ⅓ cup grated lemon zest, 6 to 8 large lemons